Italian court to rule after summer on Vivendi's appeal over TIM-Mediaset

 Vivendi, which aims to build a media empire in southern Europe, is the biggest single shareholder in Telecom Italia with a 24 percent stake and had accumulated a 28.8 percent shareholding in private broadcaster Mediaset, controlled by the family of former Prime Minister Silvio Berlusconi.

-A ruling in favor of Vivendi could mean the French group gets back ownership of the stake it transferred.
+A ruling in favour of Vivendi could mean the French group gets ownership of the stake it transferred, back.

 “There will be a decision no earlier than 45 days, but more probably after the summer,” one of the sources said.